-(1) 10-20 individuals of Saccharina latissima are collected with a KC plant rake (alternatively by diving) at 5-10 m depth at each station.
+(1) 10-20 individuals of Saccharina latissima are collected with e.g. a KC plant rake at 5-10 m depth at each station.
 (NB.
-In the MarinBasis Zackenberg program, sampling targets Saccharina latissima individuals >1.5 m in length.
-Ideally DiskoBasis should apply similar requirements, but it has proved difficult to obtain such long individuals at the Qeqertarsuaq site (Kødøen), probably due to frequent ice scour, keeping the population relatively young and due the individuals being typically long, slender and firmly attached to the rocky seafloor, making them difficult to harvest by rake.
-Hence shorter individuals are included in the sampling).
+In the MarinBasisZackenberg program, sampling targets Saccharina latissima individuals >1.5 m in length, which are easily sampled as they are attached to small stones on a soft seafloor.
+Ideally, MarinBasisDisko should apply similar requirements, but it has proved difficult to obtain such long individuals by rake at the current Disko study sites, where slender kelp individuals are firmly attached to the rocky seafloor, and where frequent ice scour probably keeps the population relatively young and shorter-leaved Hence shorter individuals are included in the sampling).